 Priority peatland habitat Peatland habitats can be divided into four broad classes (blanket bog, upland raised bog, lowland raised bog, and fen), depending on the types of plants that formed the peat.
 Priority peatland habitats are sub-sets of these broad habitats which have been recognised under the Scottish Biodiversity Framework as being important to protect for their conservation and biodiversity value.
-Protected characteristics The Equality Act defines the following as protected characteristics: • age • disability • gender reassignment • marriage and civil partnership • pregnancy and maternity • race • religion or belief • sex • sexual orientation Public benefits Public benefits as defined by the current Scottish Government policy on woodland removal.
+Protected characteristics The Equality Act defines the following as protected characteristics: age disability gender reassignment marriage and civil partnership pregnancy and maternity race religion or belief sex sexual orientation Public benefits Public benefits as defined by the current Scottish Government policy on woodland removal.
 Ramsar sites Wetlands designated under the Ramsar Convention on Wetlands of International Importance.
-Remedial notice (forestry) A Remedial Notice is a notice issued by Scottish Ministers if it appears to them that a person has failed or is failing to comply with a condition on felling permission, a felling direction (including any condition imposed on it), a restocking direction (including any condition imposed on it), or a registered notice to comply.
+Remedial notice (forestry) A Remedial Notice is a notice issued by Scottish Ministers if it a them that a person has failed or is failing to comply with a cond permission, a felling direction (including any condition imposed on it), or notice to comply.
 A Remedial Notice requires the person to take such steps or stop such activity as may be specified in the notice on order to comply with or otherwise give effect to the condition, direction or (as the case may be) registered notice to comply, and, to take steps or stop the activity within the period specified in the notice.
 Restocking direction A Restocking Direction is a notice issued by Scottish Ministers, in response to an unauthorised felling or a failure to comply with a continuing condition on a felling permission.
 A restocking direction requires an owner of the land on which the felled tree was located or the land to which the continuing condition relates, to stock the land in question.
 Recycling facilities Facilities for the purpose of recycling.
 Recycling means any recovery operation by which waste materials are reprocessed into products, materials or substances whether for the original or other purposes.
 It includes the reprocessing of organic material but does not include energy recovery and the reprocessing into materials that are to be used as fuels or for backfilling operations.
 It does not include nuclear reprocessing.
 Self-build housing Where a person builds their own house or appoints their own builder.
 Self-provided housing Includes self-build housing, custom-build housing and collective build housing.